 Enterprise earned 20 battle stars, the most for any U.S. warship in World War II.
 She was the only ship outside of the British Royal Navy to earn the highest award of the British Admiralty Pennant.
 Her planes and guns claimed 911 enemy planes; her bombers sank 71 ships, and damaged or destroyed 192 more.

 On December 10, 1941, Enterprise aircraft sank the Japanese submarine I-70 in Hawaiian waters.
 During the last two weeks of December 1941, Enterprise and her group move west of Hawaii to cover those islands while two other carrier groups made a belated attempt to relieve Wake Island.
-After a brief rest at Pearl Harbor, the Enterprise group sailed on January 11, 1942, to protect convoys reinforcing Samoa.
+After a brief layover at Pearl Harbor, the Enterprise group sailed on January 11, 1942, to protect a convoy reinforcing Samoa.